chickenbellyfin/taserver-docker/preparing_resources.md

 Place them in `dependencies/vc_redist.x86.exe` and `dependencies/vc_redist.x64.exe`

+### .NET 3.5
+You will need an ISO for Windows Server 2019.
+Mount it and copy the `sources/sxs/` directory to `dependencies/sxs/`

 ## Tribes Ascend
 The Tribes Ascend game files also happen to include the server, which makes self-hosting possible.